ARM Mortgage Calculator

 How to use the ARM Mortgage Calculator

-Start with the loan amount, initial rate, expected adjusted rate, fixed period, and total loan term.
-If you do not know the future adjusted rate yet, test conservative higher rate scenarios so the estimate shows possible payment risk.
+Start with the loan amount, initial rate, fixed period, total term, and expected adjusted rate.
+If you do not know the future rate, test a higher adjusted rate so the result shows possible payment risk.

 1. Enter the loan amount you plan to borrow.